On Information-Theoretic Measures of Predictive Uncertainty: Experimental Details and Additional Results

 We consider two different adversarial attacks, FGSM \citep{Goodfellow:15} and PGD under infinity norm perturbation \citep{Madry:18}.
 For our experiments, we only consider the subset of the test datasets that are predicted correctly.
 This we refer to as the \textit{original} dataset.
 Then we apply the adversarial attacks the datapoints in the original dataset and select those datapoints where the model was successfully fooled to predict incorrectly.
 This we refer to as the \textit{adversarial} dataset.
 We utilize the different uncertainty scores to calculate the AUROC of distinguishing between the original and the adversarial dataset, akin to the OOD detection experiments reported in the main paper.
 We also investigated the AUPR and FPR@TPR95 as alternative metrics, which lead to equivalent conclusions.

 \paragraph{FGSM.} We start with the results obtained through the FGSM attack with $\epsilon = 8/255$.
-Histograms of the AU \texttt{(A)}, the entropy of the predictive distribution of the single attacked model and the AU \texttt{(B)}, the entropy of the predictive distribution under the average model, are shown in Fig.~\ref{fig:ae:fgsm_hist_de} for DE, in Fig.~\ref{fig:ae:fgsm_hist_la} for LA and in Fig.~\ref{fig:ae:fgsm_hist_mcd} for MCD.
-For all methods, we observe a shift towards higher AUs for the adversarial datapoints compared to the original datapoints.
-This effect is strongest for the global posterior sampling method DE, which is expected.
-Furthermore, the shift appears more pronounced for AU \texttt{(B)}, which makes sense as the adversarial examples have been obtained with the single model.
+Histograms of the AU \texttt{(A)}, the entropy of the predictive distribution of the single attacked model and the AU \texttt{(B)}, the entropy of the predictive distribution under the average model, are shown in Fig.~\ref{fig:ae:fgsm_hist_de}.
+We observe a shift towards higher AUs for the adversarial datapoints compared to the original datapoints.
+This shift appears more pronounced for AU \texttt{(B)}, which makes sense as the adversarial examples have been obtained with the single model.

 The main results are shown in Fig.~\ref{fig:ae:fgsm}, denoting the AUROC of distinguishing between the original and the adversarial datapoints using the different measures of uncertainty as score.
 We observe qualitatively very similar results to the OOD detection experiments, in that TU and AU measures for cases \texttt{(B)} and \texttt{(C)} are the most effective.
-The same we observe for MCD, albeit less pronounced than for DE.
-For LA, all TU and AU measures perform basically on par.
-Surprisingly, EU measures underperform for adversarial example detection, irrespective of the posterior sampling method.
+Surprisingly, EU measures underperform for adversarial example detection, compared to TU and AU measures.

 \paragraph{PGD.} Next, we conduct the same investigation using the $L_\infty$-PGD attack with $\epsilon = 8/255$.
-Histograms of the AU \texttt{(A)}, the entropy of the predictive distribution of the single attacked model and the AU \texttt{(B)}, the entropy of the predictive distribution under the average model, are shown in Fig.~\ref{fig:ae:pgd_hist_de} for DE, in Fig.~\ref{fig:ae:pgd_hist_la} for LA and in Fig.~\ref{fig:ae:pgd_hist_mcd} for MCD.
-For all methods, we observe a shift towards \textbf{lower} AUs for the adversarial datapoints compared to the original datapoints.
-The only exception is for AU \texttt{(B)} under DE, where adversarial datapoints exhibit slightly higher values than the original datapoints.
+Histograms of the AU \texttt{(A)}, the entropy of the predictive distribution of the single attacked model and the AU \texttt{(B)}, the entropy of the predictive distribution under the average model, are shown in Fig.~\ref{fig:ae:pgd_hist_de}.
+We observe a shift towards \textbf{lower} AU \texttt{(A)} for the adversarial datapoints compared to the original datapoints.
+However for for AU \texttt{(B)}, adversarial datapoints exhibit slightly higher values than the original datapoints.